KarimChukfeh/e-tour/v2/docs/TechnicalDocumentation.md

 - enrolled players get both match-level and tournament-level profile data,
 - EL2 claimants also get a tournament-level profile record because the contract explicitly registers them before conclusion,
-- ML3 replacement outsiders also get a tournament-level enrollment/result record for that instance because replacement now routes them through the same profile-enrollment path used by other edge-case entrants.
+- ML3 replacement outsiders can still get match records through `recordMatchOutcome(...)`, but if they were never enrolled into the tournament profile path, they do not get a normal enrollment/result record for that instance.

 The profile system is therefore a permanent-record sink, not the source of truth for tournament state.